 This month’s edition of Celebrations of Home seemed like the perfect time to share the party mix recipe and these cute-as-a-button printable labels.

 I’m happy to be joining six other blogging friends as we share seasonal DIYs, crafts and recipes.
-You can find links to their projects at the end of this post.

 This Halloween party mix recipe is really easy to make, albeit a bit messy.
 (Well, I always get messy melting and mixing the white chocolate.)
 Still, I recommend you make a double batch, especially if you’re planning to serve it to a crowd.
 The snack mix is that good and that popular.